SairajJadhav08/NutriCare-360/README.md

 ## 🔧 Configuration

 ### Database Setup
-The application uses SQLite database (`medvault.db`) which is automatically created when you first run the application.
+The application uses SQLite database (`nutricare360.db`) which is automatically created when you first run the application.

 ### Theme Customization
 Users can toggle between light and dark themes using the theme toggle in the navigation bar.